wtsi-hpag/caus/README.md

 	$ cd caus
 	$ bash install.sh

-## Other applications
+## Running with 3D-DNA
 3D-DNA is a popular HiC scaffolding pipeline.
 However, it makes so many breakpoints when examining HiC coverage profile.
 After scaffolding with 3D-DNA, contigs are sometimes fragmented.
-Run caus to fix this problem, say you have contigs.fasta scaffolds-3D-DNA.fasta
+You can run caus to fix this problem.

+### Say you have contigs.fasta scaffolds-3D-DNA.fasta

 	/tmp/casu/src/caus contigs.fasta scaffolds-3D-DNA.fasta scaffolds-caus3D.fasta > try.out

+Here
+ 	contigs.fasta is produced with long or short reads;
+	scaffolds-3D-DNA.fasta is an output file from 3D-DNA;
+	scaffolds-caus3D.fasta is a new scaffolding file.

 More detailed information and examples can be found in the PPT file.